ClaudioLutz/Japanese_Learning_Website/payment_integration/phase_2_core_payment_processing_implementation.md

 ### Overview
 Phase 2 focuses on replacing the current mock payment system with fully functional PostFinance Checkout payment processing.
 This phase builds upon the foundation setup from Phase 1 and implements the core payment functionality required for lesson and course purchases.

+This phase is about making the cash register **fully operational** for customers.
+It builds on the foundation from Phase 1 to handle live payments.

+* **Programming the "Buy" Button**: The code is written to tell the "Buy" button what to do.
+When a customer clicks it, the system now creates an official transaction with PostFinance.
+* **Sending the Customer to Pay**: The system gets a unique, secure payment link from PostFinance and sends the customer to that page to enter their card details.
+* **Handling the Outcome**: After the customer pays, they are sent back to the store's website.
+This phase involves creating the "Payment Successful" and "Payment Failed" pages and ensuring the purchase is recorded correctly in the ledger.

+At the end of Phase 2, a customer can click a "Buy" button, complete a real payment, and get access to what they bought.

 ### Prerequisites (Phase 1 Completed)
 - ✅ PostFinance Checkout account configured
 - ✅ Environment variables set up (space_id, user_id, api_secret)